-Underline : Indicates matter added to previous Master Plan.
-Page 59
+Strikethrough: Indicates matter deleted from previous Master Plan.

 8. COMMERCIAL CORNER

 The Town of Washington Grove is essentially residential in nature.
 In its early days, the Town was separated from adjoining communities by open space.
 At that time, there was some need to have easy access to food and supplies, and a small general store filled these needs.
 In addition, the Town's postal needs have been provided over the years by a local post office rather than home mail deliveries.
 Through much of its history, the Town has had a single local commercial zone of approximately 40,000 square feet at the southwest corner of the Town known as the commercial corner.